Contact Lens Startup Hubble Sold Lenses With a Fake Prescription From a Made-up Doctor - Slashdot

 TFA had all sorts of outrage about how these are medical devices, not "socks".
 I'm sympathetic to the idea that you want to make sure the contacts are manufactured by a reputable factory and won't damage your eye.
 Corneas don't heal very fast.
 It sounds like that's not an issue.

 Not being an optometrist or ophthalmologist, I have no idea whether you could damage your eye with an incorrect prescription.
 My guess is it's unlikely but I really don't know.
-I would tend
+I would tend to trust people with their eyes.
+I only get one pair and I'm pretty fond of them (misshapen as they are).

+Contact lenses may subtly not fit your eye, and so every year you need a new prescription specifically so the doctor can look at your eyes and decide if the lenses you're wearing need to be switched out for a different brand, same prescription.
+It's usually okay; you might have that one brand that isn't quite okay, and your doctor will notice a couple short years before it damages your eyes permanently.

 Just wait...
 (Score:2)